xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

     RealignToNavItem 0

 ``RealignToNavItem`` is one of the most important functions in **SerialEM**, in my opinion.
 It will bring the specimen stage to a valid map item.
-It typically uses combination of stage shift and image shift to get the job done. ``0`` here means to stays in the conditions from which the map was created.
+It typically uses combination of stage shift and image shift to get the job done. ``0`` here means to stay in the condition from which the map was created.
 For example, the map was generated using LD **View**, and the scope currently is at LD **R**,the scope will switch to the View mag, beam intensity etc..
 After *realign* is done, it stays in View mag.
 Argument
 ``1`` will bring scope back to **R**, after routine finishes.